PintoGideon/notes/Node.js/Node.js-The right way.md

 ### Spawning a Child Process

 EventEmitter is a very important class in Node.js.
 It provides a channel for events to be dispatched and listeners to be notified.
-Many object you'll encounter in Node.js inherit from EventEmitter.
+Many objects you'll encounter in Node.js inherit from EventEmitter.

 ### Binding a Server to a TCP port